OnTheLine/otl-bookdown/docs/Dougherty-etal-OnTheLine.md

 <iframe src="https://dsl.richmond.edu/panorama/redlining/#loc=5/39.1/-94.58" width="100%" height="600px">
 </iframe>
 <p class="caption">
-Image 11: Zoom in and click on HOLC maps and appraisals for cities across the US in the [full-screen interactive version of Mapping
+Figure 11: Zoom in and click on HOLC maps and appraisals for cities across the US in the [full-screen interactive version of Mapping
 Inequality: Redlining in New Deal America](https://dsl.richmond.edu/panorama/redlining/#loc=5/39.1/-94.58)